-On May 12, 2017, the federal government introduced the Oil Tanker Moratorium Act in Parliament.
+On May 12, 2017, the federal government introduced Bill C-48 in Parliament.
 This legislation is aimed at providing coastal protection in northern British Columbia by prohibiting crude oil tankers carrying more than 12,500 metric tonnes of crude oil or persistent crude oil products from stopping, loading, or unloading crude oil in that area.
-Parliament is still considering the bill, which passed second reading in the Senate on December 11, 2018.
-If implemented, the legislation may prevent the building of pipelines to, and export terminals located on, the portion of the British Columbia coast subject to the moratorium and, as a result, negatively affect the ability of producers to access global markets.
+Parliament passed Bill C-48 as the Oil Tanker Moratorium Act, which received royal assent on June 21, 2019.
+The enactment of this statute may prevent pipelines from being built, and export terminals from being located on, the portion of the British Columbia coast subject to the moratorium (north of 50°53'00" north latitude and west of 126°38'36" west longitude) and, as a result, may negatively impact the ability of producers to access global markets.